Fifth Sunday after Pentecost

 9:30 am - Bible Study

-7:00 am & 9:00 am - Holy Communion for the Seventh Sunday of Easter (The Ascension of Jesus Christ will also be celebrated)
+7:00 am & 9:00 am - Holy Communion for the Fifth Sunday after Pentecost

 Prayer Space with Leisa